LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 This project aims to simplify common cryptography tasks with an API that is consistent on .Net Web API servers and in the web browser with Blazor WebAssembly.

-[PortableCrypto](#PortableCrypto) and the related classes wrap underlying cryptographic classes that are chosen based on the current platform.
+[PortableCrypto](#PortableCrypto) and the related classes wrap underlying cryptographic classes that are chosen based on the executing platform.
 On Window and Linux, classes such as AesGcm, ECDiffieHellman, ECDsa, and SHA from Microsoft's System.Security.Cryptography library are used.
-When running under Blazor WebAssembly on the browser the browser [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) APIs are used.
+When running under Blazor WebAssembly, the browser [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) APIs are used.
 By wrapping these underlying libraries we can provide a consistent and reliable API regardless of the executing platform.

 ### Getting started